Jazz Handbook

 Off-Campus Performances are defined as playing venues outside of the usual Douglass Campus spaces (such Nicholas Music Center, Schare Recital Hall, Shindell Hall, etc).
 All students selected for jazz ensembles each semester, jazz major or not, are required to participate and to appropriately represent the jazz program.

-- Playing arrangements will be made in advance each semester with venues at nearby school spaces, such as Student Campus Centers, the Harvest Cafe, Zimmerli Museum, etc.
+- Playing opportunities will be made in advance each semester with venues at nearby school spaces, such as Student Campus Centers, the Harvest Cafe, Zimmerli Museum, etc.

 - Ensemble students will be assigned a playing time and location each semester.
 Students must complete one performance per semester, minimum.